Can supervise: YES

 There is a need for pharmaceutical agents that can reduce neuronal loss and improve functional deficits following traumatic brain injury (TBI).
 Previous research suggests that oxidative stress and mitochondrial dysfunction play a major role in neuronal damage after TBI.
 Therefore, this study aimed to investigate two drugs known to have antioxidant effects, L-carnitine and exendin-4, in rats with moderate contusive TBI.
 L-carnitine (1.5 mM in drinking water) or exendin-4 (15 µg/kg/day, ip) were given immediately after the injury for 2 weeks.
 Neurological function and brain histology were examined (24 h and 6 weeks post injury).
 The rats with TBI showed slight sensory, motor and memory functional deficits at 24 h, but recovered by 6 weeks.
 Both treatments improved sensory and motor functions at 24 h, while only exendin-4 improved memory.
 Both treatments reduced cortical contusion at 24 h and 6 weeks, however neither affected gliosis and inflammatory cell activation.
 Oxidative stress was alleviated and mitochondrial reactive oxygen species was reduced by both treatments, however only mitochondrial functional marker protein transporter translocase of outer membrane 20 was increased at 24 h post injury.
 In conclusion, L-carnitine and exendin-4 treatments immediately after TBI can improve neurological functional outcome and tissue integrity by reducing oxidative stress.

-Chan, YL, Saad, S, Al-Odat, I, Oliver, BG, Pollock, C, Jones, NM & Chen, H 2017, 'Maternal L-Carnitine Supplementation Improves Brain Health in Offspring from Cigarette Smoke Exposed Mothers.', Frontiers in Molecular Neuroscience, vol. 10, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Chan, YL, Saad, S, Al-Odat, I, Oliver, BG, Pollock, C, Jones, NM & Chen, H 2017, 'Maternal L-Carnitine Supplementation Improves Brain Health in Offspring from Cigarette Smoke Exposed Mothers.', Frontiers in Molecular Neuroscience, vol. 10, pp. 1-15.View/Download from: Publisher's site

 Maternal cigarette smoke exposure (SE) causes detrimental changes associated with the development of chronic neurological diseases in the offspring as a result of oxidative mitochondrial damage.
 Maternal L-Carnitine administration has been shown to reduce renal oxidative stress in SE offspring, but its effect in the brain is unknown.
 Here, we investigated the effects of maternal L-Carnitine supplementation on brain markers of oxidative stress, autophagy, mitophagy and mitochondrial energy producing oxidative phosphorylation (OXPHOS) complexes in SE offspring.
 Female Balb/c mice (8 weeks) were exposed to cigarette smoke prior to mating, during gestation and lactation with or without L-Carnitine supplementation (1.5 mM in drinking water).
 In 1 day old male SE offspring, brain mitochondrial damage was suggested by increased mitochondrial fusion and reduced autophagosome markers; whereas at 13 weeks, enhanced brain cell damage was suggested by reduced fission and autophagosome markers, as well as increased apoptosis and DNA fragmentation markers, which were partially reversed by maternal L-Carnitine supplementation.
 In female SE offspring, enhanced mitochondrial regeneration was suggested by decreased fission and increased fusion markers at day 1.
 At 13 weeks, there was an increase in brain energy demand, oxidative stress and mitochondrial turnover, reflected by the protein changes of OXPHOS complex, fission and autophagosome markers, as well as the endogenous antioxidant, which were also partially normalized by maternal L-Carnitine supplementation.
 However, markers of apoptosis and DNA fragmentation were not significantly changed.
 Thus L-Carnitine supplementation may benefit the brain health of the offspring from smoking mothers.

-Chan, YL, Saad, S, Machaalani, R, Oliver, BG, Vissel, B, Pollock, C, Jones, NM & Chen, H 2017, 'Maternal Cigarette Smoke Exposure Worsens Neurological Outcomes in Adolescent Offspring with Hypoxic-Ischemic Injury.', Frontiers in Molecular Neuroscience, vol. 10, pp. 1-17.View/Download from: UTS OPUS or Publisher's site
+Chan, YL, Saad, S, Machaalani, R, Oliver, BG, Vissel, B, Pollock, C, Jones, NM & Chen, H 2017, 'Maternal Cigarette Smoke Exposure Worsens Neurological Outcomes in Adolescent Offspring with Hypoxic-Ischemic Injury.', Frontiers in Molecular Neuroscience, vol. 10, pp. 1-17.View/Download from: Publisher's site

 Hypoxic-ischemic (HI) encephalopathy occurs in approximately 6 per 1000 term newborns leading to devastating neurological consequences, such as cerebral palsy and seizures.
 Maternal smoking is one of the prominent risk factors contributing to HI injury.
 Mitochondrial integrity plays a critical role in neural injury and repair during HI.
 We previously showed that maternal cigarette smoke exposure (SE) can reduce brain mitochondrial fission and autophagosome markers in male offspring.
 This was accompanied by increased brain cell apoptosis (active caspase-3) and DNA fragmentation (TUNEL staining).
 Here, we aimed to investigate whether maternal SE leads to more severe neurological damage after HI brain injury in male offspring.
 Female BALB/c mice (8 weeks) were exposed to cigarette smoke prior to mating, during gestation, and lactation.
 At postnatal day 10, half of the pups from each litter underwent left carotid artery occlusion, followed by exposure to 8% oxygen (92% nitrogen).
 At postnatal day 40-44, maternal SE reduced grip strength in grip traction and foot fault tests, which were also reduced by HI injury to similar levels regardless of the maternal group.
 Limb coordination was impaired by maternal SE which was not worsened by HI injury.
 Maternal SE increased anxiety level in the offspring, which was normalized by HI injury.
 Apoptosis markers were increased in different brain regions by maternal SE, with the cortex having further increased TUNEL by HI injury, along with increased markers of inflammation and mitophagy.
 We conclude that maternal SE can worsen HI-induced cellular damage in male offspring well into adolescence.